 “Central banks or sovereign wealth funds as investment treaty arbitration claimants?”
 10 JIBFL 592 (co-authored with Lucas Bastin).

 Lectures and Seminars

-Tom provides lectures and seminars on any subject within his practice areas.
+Tom provides lectures and seminars on topics within his practice areas.
 He has recently given talks on: (1) full protection and security claims arising out of civil wars; (2) the law of state immunity in England and the DIFC; (3) the development of the common law in English and international commercial courts; (4) allegations of corruption in investment arbitration; (5) the effect of post-breach benefits on the quantum of damages in commercial litigation; (6) freezing orders and anti-suit injunctions before the DIFC Courts; and (7) the interaction between trust litigation and matrimonial finance disputes.

 VAT Number: 257034316